OleHolmNielsen/ITwiki/docs/Lenovo_XClarity_BMC.rst

 You may want to enable **IPMI over LAN** access defined as:

-  The IPMI over LAN specification defines how Intelligent Platform Management Interface (IPMI_) messages, for system health monitoring and hardware control, are encapsulated in Remote Management Control Protocol (RMCP) UDP packets (port 623) for network transmission, enabling out-of-band management via the Baseboard Management Controller (BMC).
+  The **IPMI over LAN** specification defines how IPMI_ messages for system health monitoring and hardware control are encapsulated in *Remote Management Control Protocol* (RMCP) UDP packets (port 623) for network transmission, enabling out-of-band management via the Baseboard Management Controller (BMC).

 This can be configured in the XClarity_ Controller GUI, see `How to enable IPMI over LAN within Lenovo XClarity Controller <https://support.lenovo.com/dk/da/solutions/ht514330-ipmi-over-lan-xcc>`_,